 Perennial allergic conjunctivitis (atopic conjunctivitis, atopic keratoconjunctivitis) is caused by dust mites, animal dander, and other nonseasonal allergens.
 These allergens, particularly those in the home, tend to cause symptoms year-round.

 Findings characteristically include conjunctival edema and hyperemia and a discharge.
 The bulbar conjunctiva may appear translucent, bluish, and thickened.
-Chemosis and a characteristic boggy blepharedema of the lower eyelid are common.
-Chronic itching can lead to chronic eyelid rubbing, periocular hyperpigmentation, and dermatitis.
+Chemosis and a characteristic dermatoblepharitis with hyperemia, edema and lichenification of the medial upper first and then lower eyelid, are common.
+Chronic itching can lead to chronic eyelid rubbing, periocular hyperpigmentation, and dermatoblepharitis.

 Usually, the palpebral conjunctiva of the upper eyelid is involved, but the bulbar conjunctiva is sometimes affected.
-In the palpebral form, square, hard, flattened, closely packed, pale pink to grayish cobblestone papillae are present, chiefly in the upper tarsal conjunctiva.
-The uninvolved tarsal conjunctiva is milky white.
+In the palpebral form, square, hard, flattened, closely packed, pale pink to grayish cobblestone papillae are present in the upper tarsal conjunctiva.
+The uninvolved bulbar conjunctiva is milky white.
 In the bulbar (limbal) form, the circumcorneal conjunctiva becomes hypertrophied and grayish.
 Discharge may be tenacious and mucoid, containing numerous eosinophils.

-Occasionally, a small, circumscribed loss of corneal epithelium occurs, causing pain and increased photophobia.
+In 3 to 11% of patients, a corneal ulcer develops, causing pain and increased photophobia.
 Other corneal changes (eg, central plaques) and white limbal deposits of eosinophils (Horner-Trantas dots) may be seen.

-Avoidance of known allergens and use of tear supplements can reduce symptoms; antigen desensitization is occasionally helpful.
-Topical OTC antihistamines (eg, ketotifen) are useful for mild cases.
-If these drugs are insufficient, topical prescription antihistamines (eg, olopatadine, bepotastine, alcaftadine), NSAIDs (eg, ketorolac), or mast cell stabilizers (eg, pemirolast, nedocromil, azelastine) can be used separately or in combination.
-Topical corticosteroids (eg, loteprednol, fluorometholone 0.1%, prednisolone acetate 0.12% to 1% drops tid) can be useful in recalcitrant cases.
-Because topical corticosteroids can exacerbate ocular herpes simplex virus infections (see Herpes Simplex Keratitis ), possibly leading to corneal ulceration and perforation and, with long-term use, to glaucoma and possibly cataracts, their use should be initiated and monitored by an ophthalmologist.
-Topical cyclosporine may be helpful.
+Avoidance of known allergens and use of cold compresses and tear supplements can reduce symptoms of allergic conjunctivitis; antigen desensitization is occasionally helpful.
+Topical over-the-counter antihistamines (eg, ketotifen) are useful for mild cases.
+If these drugs are insufficient, topical prescription antihistamines (eg, olopatadine, bepotastine, azelastine), mast cell stabilizers (eg, nedocromil, cromolyn), or nonsteroidal anti-inflammatory drugs (eg, ketorolac) can be used separately or in combination.
+Topical corticosteroids (eg, loteprednol, fluorometholone 0.1%, prednisolone acetate 0.12% to 1% drops 3 times a day) can be useful in recalcitrant cases or when quick relief of symptoms is important.
+Because topical corticosteroids can lead to a flare-up of latent ocular herpes simplex virus infections, possibly leading to corneal ulceration and perforation and, with long-term use, to glaucoma and possibly cataracts, their use should be initiated and monitored by an ophthalmologist.
+Topical cyclosporine drops may be helpful.
+Corticosteroid or tacrolimus ointment applied to the skin is very effective in the treatment of eyelid atopic dermatitis.
+Oral antihistamines (eg, fexofenadine, cetirizine, or hydroxyzine) can be helpful, especially when patients experience other allergic symptoms (eg, rhinorrhea).

 Seasonal allergic conjunctivitis is less likely to require multiple drugs or intermittent topical corticosteroids.